thoth-tech/documentation/docs/Courseflow/Projects/Discovery-Page/Research/ngx-graph/ngx-graph.md

 ### Clone from CourseFlow Research Branch

-All above modifications have already been handled if cloning from the CourseFlow research branch.
+All above modifications have already been handled if cloning from the CourseFlow Repo and switching the branch to research/discovery-page.

-Simply run the below command:
+Simply run the below command once the branch has been switched:

 ```shell
 npm install